ssaring/sportstracker/leafletmap/README.md

 LeafletMap 1.0.2:

-* Updated to Kotlin 1.2.0
+* Updated to Kotlin 1.2.30
+* added LeafletMapView method for deleting displayed markers and tracks (contributed by Thomas Feuster)
+* LeafletMapView can now be extended (it's not final anymore and child classes can execute custom scripts)

 LeafletMap 1.0.1: